YumaWorks/yangpp/docs/source/yangpp/classes.rst

    .. note::

-      -  The :ref:`uses-class-stmt` can only safely provide refpoint bindings for the specified class, not the implemented class
+      -  The :ref:`uses-class-stmt` can only safely provide classref bindings for the specified class, not the implemented class
+      -  It is expected that the YANG library will provide this information for implemented classes.
       -  TBD: Additional or changed 'bind-classref' definitions in a different implemented class need to be handled somehow.
       -  TBD: Need to automatically-as-possible handle bindings